by: Camden New Journal

 Their involvement does not just start when an estate is finished however.
 Normally a developer will come to them in the initial stages with plans of what they propose to do.
 Ringley then advise them how much the estate would cost to run and what services need to be provided.
 It is quite usual for them to be fully involved throughout the development, bringing their expert knowledge to the project to ensure that everything will run smoothly when the contract is finished.
 From their small beginnings in the front half of the ground floor, hidden away from the general public and un-noticed by most of their neighbours, Ringley have grown so that they now have ten staff instead of the original four, and occupy not only the whole of the ground floor but a further 600 sq.ft. in the lower ground floor as well, and will shortly be expanding into the floor above.
 They also have branches in Somerset, Kent and Middlesex.

-Following on from estate management and valuations, their newest department deals with sales and lettings where, since they started just a month ago, they have already made their mark on the local area of 25 properties registered with them, they have already sold five.
-One of their biggest problems, however, is finding a sufficient number of high quality properties to let to the clients on their books; they also have a high demand for properties for sale.
+One section that they particularly want to develop is the valuations department, where they specialise in leasehold enfranchisement under the Leasehold Reform Act, acting for both landlords and tenants.
+This is very much a growth area, and complements the normal valuation work they do for homebuyers, banks, building societies, etc. they are currently on the panel for Nationwide Business Finance, Nat West and others.
+Following on from estate management and valuations, their newest department deals with sales and lettings where, since they started just a month ago, they have already made their mark on the local area of 25 properties registered with them; they have already sold five.
+One of their biggest problems, however, is finding enough high-quality properties to let to the clients on their books; they also have a high demand for properties for sale.

 (Weekly, fortnightly or monthly)